Kanoko Okamoto: Literary career

 After releasing her fourth tanka anthology Waga saishū kashū ("My Last Anthology") in 1929, she decided to become a novelist.
 She took her whole family to Europe to complete her literary studies.
 They traveled to Paris, London, Berlin, and (leaving their son behind) toured around the United States, returning to Japan in 1932.

 After returning home, Okamoto continued her researches into Buddhism, but also found time to a novelette called Tsuru wa yamiki ("The Dying Crane"), describing the last days of writer Ryūnosuke Akutagawa, while staying at an inn near Kamakura Station in the summer of 1923.
 Published in the magazine Bungakukai in 1936, it marked the start of her activity with prose fiction.

 After that, she published many more works in quick succession, including Boshi jojō ("The Relationship between Mother and Child"), Kingyo ryōran ("A Riot of Goldfish"), and Rōgishō ("Portrait of an Old Geisha").
 A recurring theme in her work is the effect of a person's familial ancestral karma on their present-day lives.
-While praised for the richness of her use of language, some critics have felt that she tended towards excessive passion and unnecessary literary flourishes.
+While praising the richness of her use of language, some critics have felt that she tended towards excessive passion and unnecessary literary flourishes.

 She died of a brain hemorrhage in 1939.
 She was 49 years old.
 Her grave is at the Tama Cemetery in Fuchu, Tokyo.

 Because she did not begin writing actively until her later years, most of her works were published posthumously.

+Kanoko Okamoto has always wanted to become a novelist, but only began publishing ‘secular’ fiction until the end of her life.
+Her reputation as a fiction writer was assured with the publication of her novella Boshi Jojo (A Mother’s Love).
+Boshi Jojo is published in 1937, and is a daring look at the erotic side of maternal feeling.

+Okamoto Kanoko dedicated herself to presenting straightforward images of strong, mysterious, even shamanic female characters.
+The combination of power and female beauty is represented in many of her works including ‘A Mother’s Love,’ ‘A Riot of Goldfish,’ and ‘The Record of Old Geisha.’
+Her works like ‘Kakoze’ also explore themes like homoerotic aestheticism and the female gaze.